josephkirankk/jk-agents-framework/.augment/rules/basic-jk-agent.md

 - Think step by step and double check everything before final answer or fix
 - do a detailed nalysis of the system and incrementally plan , fix and verify each step. do not break anything.
 - use the local virtual env (.venv) whenever you run the code.
+- Ensure you take carer of encoding issues issues when writeing code as this is windows machine.
+- chkec the internet when you are unable to solev the problem.